camillelamy/explainers/coop_reporting.md

 We want to provide a reporting API for cross-origin opener policy (COOP) to help developers deploy it on their websites.
 In addition to reporting breakages when COOP is enforced, we want to provide a report-only mode for COOP.
-The report-only mode for COOP will not enforce COOP but it will report potential breakages that would have happened had we enforced COOP.
+The report-only mode for COOP will not enforce COOP, but it will report potential breakages that would have happened had we enforced COOP.

 ### Changes to the Cross-Origin-Opener-Policy header